 The causes of gynecomastia vary from hormonal fluctuations to environmental changes.
 Gynecomastia is a common complaint, even for men who have a normal body weight or have tried to remedy the condition with regular exercise and diet.
 Men who want to take additional steps to minimize their overdeveloped breast tissue have two options: wear a male bra or have male breast reduction surgery.

-Michigan plastic surgeon Dr. Malhotra has been performing male breast reduction surgery in Michigan for many years.
+Michigan plastic surgeon Dr. Malhotra has been performing male breast reduction surgery in Ann Arbor, Michigan for many years.
 In addition to his experience and skill, he understands the courage required to schedule an appointment and the vulnerability experienced during an examination.
 As a result, he treats his patients with compassion and sensitivity, thoroughly explaining the treatment options and maintaining complete confidence.

 Benefits of Male Breast Reduction